ddmitov/html-messagebox/README.md

-HTML MessageBox, v.0.1
+HTML Message Box, v.0.1

-HTML MessageBox is a small Qt4/5 program, that has only one purpose in life -
+HTML Message Box is a small Qt4/5 program, that has only one purpose in life -
 to show nice HTML messageboxes from command line scripts.

 This software is licensed under the terms of GNU GPL v.3 and